 Easy to make elderflower cordial recipe using fresh elderflowers and lemon juice.
 Makes three bottles that you can use in refreshing summer drinks, or to make edible flower desserts and recipes.

-June signals one major event in my foraging year — elderflowers.
+Late May and June signals one major event in my foraging year — elderflowers.
 These creamy white umbels of sweet and fragrant flowers grow on elder trees and later in the year will transform into earthy elderberries.
 For now, though, the flowers are out and can be used to add flavor and aroma to both drinks and desserts.
 You don’t need many to make a big impact though, and just twenty of them can make this elderflower cordial recipe.

 If you have never had elderflowers before, they’re intensely fragrant and pair well with sweet and citrusy flavors.
 They taste less like other edible flowers, such as rose or lavender, and more like tropical lychee, pear, and herbaceous undertones.
 They have a delicate and delicious aroma and are well-worth using in drinks, jam, and desserts.

-Homemade Elderflower Cordial
+Homemade Elderflower Cordial Recipe

 One of the best ways to start off elderflower recipes is to make elderflower cordial.
 Cordials are a sweet thin syrup commonly diluted in water, juice, and champagne to make summery floral drinks.
 It can also be used to replace some of the water in recipes to add flavor to cakes, icings, puddings, and other desserts.